Teddy95/EasyRouter/README.md

 ```$load_GET``` = True -> Params will be loaded in the `$_GET` array.

+### Return values

+Returns an array with the uri-params on success or FALSE on failure.

 #### Little example with parameters and exceptions:

 ```php